apache/airavata/README.md

 6. If you just want the page not to be displayed on the live website.
 But you want to keep the page in the CMS.
 Click "**Unpublish**" instead of "**DELETE**".
 This will ensure that the page doesn't get completely deleted.
 If you want to publish in the future, you can do it.

+### Snippets
+1. Snippets are reusable pieces of code across the whole website.
+2. Every website has snippets.
+For eg. Navbar
+3. Navbar is consistent across every page.
+Navbar won't be changed for each page.
+4. Similar consistency applies for Footer, Sidebar, Announcments, CSS, Secondary navbar, Header Links.
+5. You can configure these items when you visit the "**Snippets**" tab on the left side dark colored bar on dashboard.
+6. It consists of the following fields:
+  * **Announcements** -> ( If you want announcements to be displayed on the home page, then you can click it and add as many announcements as you want.
+They will be displayed on the top portion of your website's home page.
+These announcemnts won't appear on other pages.
+A good example would be a convocation which is taking place and you want all the people visiting your website to see it.)
+  * **Custom CSS** -> ( This is the place where you can add styles to the custom class unique selectors you defined while creating a page.
+This is basically writing css and controlling the element you selected.
+You can provide css comment or css block.
+A css comment is used to separate each style. for eg.(Navbar Styles).
+A css block is where you write css for the selector and its children. `Do not add additional Custom Css by clicking Add Custom CSS.
+Only the first one will take effet` )
+  * **Header Custom Links** -> ( The Links on the main navbar are automatically generated depending on the child pages you created from the home page.
+If you want some other link to be displayed manually on the navbar. you can use this.
+Click on it and specify the link text and link to make it appear on the Main Navbar. `Do not add additional custom header links by clicking Add Header Custom Links.
+Only the first one will take effet`)
+  * **Footer** -> ( You can design a Footer using this item.
+It will remain consistent and will appear on every page on website.
+If you don't want it to appear on a particular page, you can visit that particular page and go to "**Customization**" Tab and set "**Show Footer**" to No. `Do not add additional footers by clicking Add Footer.
+Only the first one will take effet` )
+  * **Nav Extra** -> ( You can make a secondary navbar just below the main navbar if you want to.
+You can also add a brand logo and links to this navbar.
+You can customize its color and other properties by giving a custom class selector and specifying styles in "**Custom CSS**".
+If you don't want it to appear on a particular page, you can visit that particular page and go to "**Customization**" Tab and set "**Show Nav Extra**" to No. `Do not add additional nav extra by clicking Add Nav Extra.
+Only the first one will take effet` )
+  * **Navbar** -> ( This is the main navbar which exists across every page.
+When you click on Navbar you can add Logo image and text.
+If you don't want it to appear on a particular page, you can visit that particular page and go to "**Customization**" Tab and set "**Show Navbar**" to No. It has a pre-defined class selector named '**main-nav**'. you can visit "**Custom Css** and write a css block with the '.main-nav' and give it some styles.
+When you click on Navbar you can add Logo image and text.
+If you don't want it to appear on a particular page, you can visit that particular page and go to "**Customization**" Tab and set "**Show Navbar**" to No.`Do not add additional navbars by clicking Add Navbar.
+Only the first one will take effet`)